rkalaniNV/Automodel/docs/parallelisms.md

 #### Enable Context Parallelism

 Set `cp_size` to a value greater than 1 to distribute sequence activations.
+In the yaml file, under the `distributed` section:
 ```yaml
 distributed:
    cp_size: N